welcome to the

 3 Reasons Why Photos Look Different Online

-Sometimes when you go to post a photo, it looks really bad.
-Listing a few reasons why photos look different online and how you can fix them!
+Sometimes when you go to post a photo only, it just looks plain BAD.
+Here, I’m listing a few reasons why photos look different online, and how you can fix them!

 3 Reasons Why Photos Look Different Online